Gonçalo Pinto

-Gonçalo Filipe Jesus Pinto (born 30 April 2000) is a Portuguese professional footballer who plays as a goalkeeper for Liga 3 club Os Belenenses.
+Gonçalo Filipe Jesus Pinto (born 30 April 2000) is a Portuguese professional footballer who plays as a goalkeeper for Campeonato de Portugal club Vitória de Setúbal.

 Career

 Pinto is a youth product of the academies of GC Corroios, Sporting CP, Almada, Belenenses, and Cova da Piedade.
 He signed his first professional contract with Sporting CP B in July 2020, and shortly after joined União Santarém on loan for the 2020–21 season in the Campeonato de Portugal.
 He was the backup goalkeeper for Sporting CP B in the 2021–22 season.
 On 18 August 2022, he transferred to the Primeira Liga club Chaves.
 He spent the first half of the 2022–23 season on loan with Pedras Salgadas.
 He returned to Chaves in December 2022 and made his professional debut with them in a 2–1 Taça da Liga loss to Mafra on 16 December 2022.

 International career

 Pinto is a youth international for Portugal, having made one appearance for the Portugal U19s.